 NOTE: An affirmative finding of a deadly weapon has a negative impact on the defendant's eligibility for parole or mandatory supervision.
-If the judgment does not reflect an affirmative finding of a deadly weapon, TDCJ may not be able to accurately determine the defendant's eligibility for parole or mandatory supervision.
+If the judgment does not reflect an affirmative finding of a deadly weapon, TDCJ may not be able to determine the defendant's eligibility for parole or mandatory supervision.

 TERMS OF PLEA BARGAIN: (a.k.a.
-PLEA AGREEMENT) (NEW option to attach a copy of the plea bargain)
+PLEA AGREEMENT)